Optibus picks up $107M for an AI-based planning and operations platform aimed at mass transportation – TechCrunch

 The role of a company like Optibus has been to bring technology into an equation that has been tackled mostly as an offline problem before now.

 “People sit in a room to map these routes out.
 It’s very old school stuff,” said Haggiag.
-“There so much budget involved and also lots of data that no one uses.
+“There’s so much budget involved and also lots of data that no one uses.
 No one had previously tried to figure out the patterns.”

 Data has become an even more critical part of the transportation equation in recent years.
 Companies like Uber might have grown their profile through marketing and making their ride-hailing services as ubiquitous as possible, but they have also, very intentionally, positioned themselves as technology companies, building smart platforms to manage and optimize how the pieces move around on the map, so to speak, with the idea being that “winning” in the transportation game is as much about getting that right, as it is about customer service, or introducing new forms of transportation.
 (Arguably, as Uber has moved away from its moonshot projects, the third of these is even less prominent, making logistics and optimization an even more important part of the tech equation.)